CKunc/CKunc/README.md

 ---
  - 🌱 I'm currently on an Erasmus exchange program
  - 🌍 I love travelling.
 Getting to know different cultures and countries is what makes life beautiful
- - 💭 My dream job involes complex algorithms and thinking
+ - 💭 My dream job involves complex algorithms and creative thinking